How to Calculate Your Hyundai Santa Cruz Roof Rack's Load Capacity

 Why This Matters for Your Setup

 Why does this matter?
 Because your gear has weight, and your roof isn't an infinite storage unit.
-I once tried to strap a full-size cooler and a couple of duffel bags to my first car camping setup.
-It felt fine in the driveway, but on the highway, the wind started playing with it like a chew toy.
-It was terrifying.
+Strapping a full-size cooler and a couple of duffel bags to an early car-camping setup is a common overreach.
+It can feel fine in the driveway, but on the highway, the wind plays with it like a chew toy.
+It's terrifying.
 The real move is to weigh your gear.
 Seriously.
-Get a bathroom scale and weigh your tent, your sleeping bags, your cooler full of goodies.
-Then add it all up.

 • Rooftop Tents: These are heavy.
 A typical rooftop tent can weigh anywhere from 100 to 150 pounds.
 Add your sleeping bags and pillows, and you're already pushing the dynamic limit of many stock racks.Rooftop Tent Weight Issues